 Possible plugin conflicts with Jupiter X theme explained with solutions

 Like every other WordPress theme, Jupiter X may have conflicts with some plugins.
-Conflict here means at least one of the features of the theme doesn’t work as expected due using a plugin.
-In this article, we will go through the famous plugin conflicts with Jupiter X and provide workarounds to resolve it.
+The conflict here means at least one of the features of the theme doesn’t work as expected due to using a plugin.
+In this article, we will go through the famous plugin conflicts with Jupiter X and provide workarounds to resolve them.
 This article will check the possible conflicts and issues with the Bundled plugins of Jupiter X. Other popular plugins will gradually add to the list.

-Sometimes logical conflicts happens because same features are available in both the theme and plugin.
-In this case, it’s only the matter of setting the proper priority between the theme and plugin to resolve the issue.
+Sometimes logical conflicts happen because the same features are available in both the theme and plugin.
+In this case, it’s only a matter of setting the proper priority between the theme and plugin to resolve the issue.

 – Fonts won’t update on the website using Customizer settings